FinalBossSadalbari/git-collaboration-exercise-streamb/disc_1_song_08.md

-she's mine girl who misses much da da da da da da oh yeah she's like a queen with a touch of a velvet hand like a lizard on a window pain man in the crowd with his multicoulored mirror on his hub nail woods lying with eyes while his hands are busy working overtime a ...  impression of his wife which she eat and donated to the national trust
+she's not a girl who misses much da da da da da da oh yeah
+She's well-acquainted with the touch of the velvet hand Like a lizard on a window pane man in the crowd with his multicoulored mirror on his hub nail woods lying with eyes while his hands are busy working overtime a ...  impression of his wife which she eat and donated to the national trust